BrighterCommand/Brighter/Brighter/paramore.brighter.commandprocessor.commandstore.sqlite/README.md

-# Brighter MSSQL message store
+# Brighter Sqlite command store

 ## Setup

-To setup Brighter with a SQL Server or SQL CE message store, some steps are required:
+To setup Brighter with a Sqlite command store, some steps are required:

 #### Create a table with the schema in the example